Simiil/JeehHarp/README.md

 JeehHarp
 ========

-Small Music-Sheet Generator for the Veeh-Harp
+Small Music-Sheet Generator for the Veeh-Harp.

 Takes Midi-Files and converts them into printable Pictures